buddy-works/buddy-gulp-iconfont/README.md

 # How to create webfont from SVG files with Buddy

+In this tutorial, we’ll look at how to turn SVG icons into a web font using Buddy and Gulp.js.
+Then, we’ll look at how to use the generated font files and CSS in a web page.
 All sample icons are from [Maki Icon Set](https://github.com/mapbox/maki).

 **package.json**